Welcome to my world of work

 So what am I doing here?

-learning how to transform the data in the PC and use curve fitting software to analyse the data that was previously obtained
+a) learning the theory behind SAXS, and learning how to transform the data in the PC and use curve fitting software to analyse the data that was previously obtained

 b) learn and do stress analysis of the coatings, and combine all these results with other work that is currently being done and was previously done (DSC, TEM, XRD), to determine what is happening in these materials.

-experiments we might need to repeat to get the data we want, and also think about what changes we want to make to the coating to prevent the decomposition from occuring.
+c) Determine what experiments we might need to repeat to get the data we want, and also think about what changes we want to make to the coating to prevent the decomposition from occuring.

 This is not so simple.
 SAXS is an experiment that is easy to perform but difficult to analyse.
 It relies alot on mathematical operations and curve fitting to try and relate the saxs curve to the real structure in the material.
 This is not something that comes easy to me - I have mostly been a practical experimentalist - mixing powders to actually make materials, rather than a modeller, so this is a challenge.
 But that is what I came here for: to learn new things, and expand my knowledge.
 The connection with my previous work is that the coatings are mostly nitride ceramics, with some carbides, which are materials I have worked with in bulk form before.

-e are applying for beamtime in the US to use the synchrotron next year.
+I will also be learning how the coatings are made, visiting Seco tools probably in December.
+We are applying for beamtime in the US to use the synchrotron next year.
 So yes, it is good that the Aus government is investing money to build one across the road from Monash - there aren't enough of them in the world to cope with demand.
 Going to Clayton might not sound as exotic as the US or UK or Germany, (well, it might to a Swede!) but I've heard the actual areas the synchrotrons are located in these countries are perhaps even less interesting than Clayton.

 Am I enjoying it.
 Yes.
 There are some frustrations - every time I get sent a computer script from collaborators in the US it doesn't work on my PC.
 But the project is interesting, being a fundamental study of a commercially important material, and I think we will get good results.
 What will it lead to?
 That I don't yet know...